This post was sponsored by Wearth. I received product to review, but everything written below comes straight from my heart.

 It’s Valentine’s day!
 And this year, I wanted to do something a little different.
 Amidst the flurry of oversharing couples on the internet and PDA on the streets, I wanted to share a different kind of love story.
 An ode to something I love, and a way of living that has opened me up to being a more tender person.
 So here’s my little love letter this V day.

 Fun fact (which you may have already discovered if you follow me on Pinterest): I’m a little bit obsessed with ceramics.
-Over the years of my sustainability journey I’ve grown to love the variety and wonder of many natural materials, but it was clay, and what you could do with it, that was my gateway.
+Over the years of my sustainability journey I’ve grown to love the variety and wonder of many sustainable and natural materials, but it was clay, and what you could do with it, that was my gateway.

 It all started one day back in December 2015.
 I’d just returned from my first tour, I was basically unemployed and it was freezing outside, so I had no plans to leave my house.
 Then one day my friend recommended I should watch a new show, kind of like Great British Bake Off for ceramics.
 It was called The Great Pottery Throwdown, and BOY did I get addicted quickly.
 I had no idea that there was so much versatility in types of clay, what it could create and how you could play with it.
 I didn’t know the excitement of glazing something knowing that it would come out a totally different colour later, the anticipation of waiting to get work back praying it wouldn’t have cracked in the kiln, or the intensity of Raku firing, where pieces are literally plunged into garbage fires and come out looking beautiful (I’m sure there’s a poetic metaphor somewhere in that image).